Home » South America » Falkland Islands Google Maps & Wiki

 Did you know that the legal system of Falkland Islands is English common law and local statutes?

-When you are traveling around or looking for accommodation in Falkland Islands, you would better know, that (there are in total lengths of roadways total: 440 km, paved: 50 km, unpaved: 390 km (2008)) and the most crowded areas in this country are: STANLEY (capital) 2,000 (2014).
-The urbanization rate in this country looks like the following: urban population: 76.2% of total population (2015).
+When you are traveling around or looking for accommodation in Falkland Islands, you would better know that (the lengths of roadways total: 440 km, paved: 50 km, unpaved: 390 km (2008)), and the most crowded areas in this country are: STANLEY (capital) 2,000 (2014).
+The urbanization rate in this country looks like the following: urban population: 76.2% of the total population (2015).

 You may find the following ethnic groups in Falkland Islands nowadays; Falkland Islander 57%, British 24.6%, St. Helenian 9.8%, Chilean 5.3%, other 3.4% (2012 estimate).